AN-GSFC/review-anything/README.md

 #### **Recommended:**

-* **GPU:** A dedicated GPU with 5 GB or more of VRAM is recommended for optimal performance.
+* **GPU:** A dedicated GPU with 8 GB or more of VRAM is recommended for optimal performance with llama3.1 8B.
 * **Memory:** 16 GB of system memory is recommended.

 ### Installation Steps